Last Updated: April 26, 2026

 Summary of Key Regulatory Conflicts

-IssueFederal (DEA) StanceState Trap (Examples)
+IssueFederal (DEA) StanceState Example

-In-Person RequirementWaivedAlabama: Required (Medical personnel must be present)
+In-Person RequirementWaivedAlabama: Required (medical personnel must be present)

 Start of CareTelehealth OKNew York: In-person eval required (May 2025 Rule)

-Practitioner LocationFlexibleDEA Update: Virtual/UPS addresses are rejected
+DEA Registration AddressFlexibleDEA: Virtual/UPS addresses are rejected

 The PDMP Trap